 Everything you need to start doing business in Hong Kong

 - Employment & hiring issues

-- Foreign tax credit: The tax paid in the jurisdiction where the income arises is deducted from tax payable on the same income in the jurisdiction where the income is received.
+The tax paid in the jurisdiction where the income is generated is deducted from the tax payable in the jurisdiction where the income is received.

-If your profits are derived from sources outside of Hong Kong, you could be eligible for an offshore claim – exemption of profits tax.
+If your profits are derived from sources outside of Hong Kong, you could be eligible for an offshore tax claim – exemption of profits tax.